1. Forages: Energy, Protein, Fiber

 Goats prefer shrubs and tree leaves to grass

-Higher mineral content - goats seem to need more minerals in their diet than sheep
+Higher mineral content - goats seem to need more minerals in their

 Goats can survive in dry period by climbing trees and eating leaves.